ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/benchmark-nlp/benchmark-nlp-hf.md

 ---

 ## Before you begin
 The instructions in this learning path are for any Arm server running Ubuntu 22.04 LTS.
+You will need an Arm server instance with at least 4 cores and 8GB of RAM to run this example.
+The instructions have been tested on AWS Graviton3 (c7g) instances.

 To start, you will need to install [PyTorch](/install-guides/pytorch) on your Arm machine.
 PyTorch is a widely used machine learning framework for Python.
-You will use PyTorch to deploy a Natural Language Processing (NLP) model on your Arm machine.
+You will use PyTorch to deploy Natural Language Processing (NLP) models on your Arm machine.

 ## Overview